chrispy-snps/DITA-fix-xbook-html-links/README.md

     cd ./example_dirs
     ./runme.sh

+## Implementation Notes

+The `<span>...</span>` elements are replaced with `<xref>...</xref>` elements using regular-expression substitution.
+I tried various HTML parsing solutions, but they didn't work, or they significantly degraded the file structure, or they were very slow.

+The file path comparison code works by building arbitrarily nested hashes.
+This was a bit more complicated to code than an array-based approach, but it is far faster when thousands of files are processed (because hash collisions occur only when the leaf filenames collide).

 ## Limitations

 Note the following limitations of the script:

 * The map or bookmap files must have a scope value set at the top level of the map.
 * Nested map files are not yet supported.
+* DITA topic files must exist at or below the directory of their map file.
+* In the HTML5 files, cross-book `<span>` elements cannot contain nested `<span>` elements within them or the regex substitution produces unmatched tags.